makersacademy/chitter-challenge/README.md

 - I would like to refactor the controller to be separate controllers to handle each of users, peeps and sessions, but try as I might I cannot get it working.

-- I am having a tricky time with Travis,
+- I am having a tricky time with Travis, All the advice is on how to set up a database with rails, but not sinatra/activerecord.